solstc/IVSIPhage_DB/README.md

 ### Introduction

 IVSIPhage_DB is a free and open source tool implemented in R, created as part of a Ph.
 D Thesis :scientist: (Laboratorio de Mircobiología Molecular, Facultad de Ciencias Médicas, Universidad Nacional de Rosario, Rosario, Argentina).
 The program was designed as an R Proyect, so that the user could generate OLD  without necessarily downloading the *.gbf* files.
 Although originally planned for phages active on *Staphylococcus spp.*, it also works for other bacterial species.
-This pipeline generates two kind of outputs: 1- an excel sheet with the information of the phages; 2- the *.gbf* of those phages.
+This pipeline generates two kind of outputs: i) an excel sheet with the information of the phages; ii) the *.gbf* of those phages.

 ### Prerequisites